gregnordin/python_setup_macbook/README.md

 ## Objective

-For each non-conda virtual environment I create, I want to be able to start jupyterlab from within it and have the virtual environment python be the only python available.
+For each non-conda virtual environment I create, I often want to be able to start jupyterlab from within it and have the virtual environment python be the only python available.
 For some non-conda virtual environments, I want them to also be available from within my main conda jupyter environment.

 ## Information